The Ultimate Pure Spam Penalty Recovery Protocol: Your Definitive Step-by-Step Guide to Reclaiming Google’s Trust

 This infographic is for informational purposes.
 Always consult Google’s official Webmaster Guidelines for the most current advice on how to remove pure spam manual action issues.

-What is Considered Pure Spam by Google?
+What does Google think is pure spam?
 A Deep Dive

-• Scraped Content: This involves copying content from other websites with minimal or no original contribution or modification.[1, 3] It includes republishing content verbatim, making minor changes like swapping synonyms, or using RSS feeds and embedded media without adding substantial unique value or commentary.[5]
-The “no added value” aspect is critical here; if the content doesn’t offer users anything beyond what the original source provides, it’s considered spammy.
+• Scraped stuff: This involves taking stuff from other sites and not adding anything new or changing it.
+It can entail republishing text word for word, making slight modifications like switching out synonyms, or using RSS feeds and embedded media without adding anything new or commentary.
+The “no added value” component is quite crucial; if the content doesn’t give users anything new, it’s regarded as spammy.

-Table 1: Common Pure Spam Triggers and Violated Google Spam Policies
+Table 1: Common Pure Spam Triggers and Google Spam Policies That Are Broken

 Spam Tactic Corresponding Google Spam Policy Violated (Illustrative) Brief Explanation of Why It’s Spam